Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places The Home Depot, Inc. firmly in the safe zone, suggesting a low likelihood of bankruptcy and strong financial stability:
+The Altman Z-Score places The Home Depot well within the safe zone, indicating a low risk of bankruptcy and solid financial stability:

 altman z score analysis